belfman/KickStartChart/README.md

 ## Task:
 ---
-Analyze 4,115 projects from Kickstarter to uncover any hidden <br> trends that show whether or not a project will be successful.
+Analyze 4,115 projects from Kickstarter to uncover any hidden trends that show whether or not a project will be successful.
 <img align="right" src="images/ExcelP2.PNG" width="500">

 ## Tools: